 Are Electronic Checks Secure?

 One of the key benefits of electronic checks is that they are a secure payment method.
 Data and security breaches are unfortunately a common occurrence in today’s world.
 However, electronic checks provide more security than using a physical check.
 This is because the use of eChecks eliminates the physical document from the transaction.
 There’s nothing that can be lost or stolen that can be used to commit fraud or identity theft.

 The additional layers of authentication through the payment process adds layers of security that protect both parties.
 The encrypted data provides a secure online payment that you can feel confident in.

 How to Get a Merchant Account for Electronic Check Payment Processing

 In order to process electronic check payments, you will need a merchant account.
 This process is simple and identical to acquiring payment processing for credit card payments.
-However, if your business is considered a high risk it is important to find a merchant provider who is experienced in your industry.
+However, if your business is considered high risk it is important to find a merchant provider who understands your industry.
 When approved, your merchant services provider will walk you through setting up eCheck payments for your business.
 And that’s it!